 NOTE: Midazolam is not approved by the FDA for buccal administration.

--Using the 5 mg/mL solution for injection, apply the calculated dose to buccal cavity between the gum and the cheek using an oral syringe.
+-Apply the calculated dose to buccal cavity between the gum and the cheek using an oral syringe.

 -Massage the cheek gently after administration.